-First Session Script: 5%
+Initial Interview Script: 5 points (5%)

-Using chapter 3 in Patterson create a script for your first session with clients.
-Include some warm up comments/questions as well as covering pertinent issues of informed consent and clinic or private practice considerations.
+- Using chapter 3 in Patterson create a script for the first few minutes of your initial interview with clients.
+Include: - o Warm up comments/questions, - o Pertinent issues of informed consent, - o Relevant clinic or private practice considerations.

-Midterm Cultural Reflection: 5%
+Midterm Cultural Reflection: 5 points (5%)

-A 2-3 page paper will be due at the middle of the semester.
+• A 2-3 page paper will be due at the middle of the semester.
 This paper will include a description of two or three experiences you intentionally partook in to get familiarized with your character.
 Get creative during the semester and take risks! (smart, legal, relevant, healthy risks please)

-Final Self Reflection: 5%
+Final Self Reflection: 5 points (5%)

 - A 2-3 page paper will be due at the end of the semester.
 This paper will serve as a global assessment of your skills and areas for growth.
-This will serve as a learning contract and will be placed in your permanent student file. - Write a self-reflection of the semester focusing on your counseling skills including: - O Changes in your counseling style over the course of the semester including detailed exploration of what might account for differences in your (a) counseling style, such as client's race, ethnicity, age, religion, gender, sexual orientation, and (b) content issues, such as, was the topic similar or dissimilar from your own life, did the topic hit your hot button, etc. - O Address your readiness to move forward in as a therapist in training in the MCFT program - o Strengths and weaknesses, and plan for future development of skills
+This will serve as a learning contract and will be placed in your permanent student file. - Write a self-reflection of the semester focusing on your counseling skills including: - o Changes in your counseling style over the course of the semester including detailed exploration of what might account for differences in your

+- (a) counseling style, such as client's race, ethnicity, age, religion, gender, sexual orientation, and - (b) content issues, such as, was the topic similar or dissimilar from your own life, did the topic hit your hot button, etc. - Address your readiness to move forward in as a therapist in training in the MCFT program - o Strengths and weaknesses, and plan for future development of skills